 One of the most magical national parks to visit in winter is Bryce Canyon.
 It feels like you are on Mars with its bright orange colors, towering hoodoos, and contrasting snow.
-The rock formations seem to light on fire both at sunrise and sunset.
+The rock formations seem to light on fire, both at sunrise and sunset.
 Best of all, there aren’t that many people there this time of year, so we could have many of these places all to ourselves.
-Below, you’ll find some of the perfect spots for sunrise and sunset.
+Below, you’ll find some of the best spots for sunrise and sunset in Bryce Canyon National Park.

 It may be named sunset point, but this is one of the best places to see sunrise for two main reasons.
 For starters, most people will flock to Sunrise Point thinking that the name matches the best viewpoint.
 Second, the view is just stunning!
 Here you can avoid the crowds, get an amazing view, and check out this wonderful tree hanging on by its roots.
 Since Bryce Canyon faces mostly east, this is a wonderful place to camp out and watch the colors pop.
 There is also an easy hike down into Queens Garden near this spot.